vaishnavisagarjadhav/vityarthi-project-25BAI11401/README.md

 This is a cute, clean, and fully functional money-tracking program I built to help myself (and anyone else!) stop spending too much.
 No databases, no internet, no complicated stuff — just pure Python that runs anywhere!

+## 🎯 Purpose of This Project

+I built this because:
+- I kept forgetting how much allowance I had left
+- I wanted to learn Python loops, lists, and basic math
+- All other money apps were too complicated for a kid/teen
+- I wanted something cute that actually works!

+Result → A program I use every single week!

 ---

 ## ✨ Features